 With many states charging higher fees to companies with a larger number of authorized shares, you will likely find it will cost less to register and maintain LLCs for your real estate investments than it would if you were to incorporate.
 The fees vary from state to state.
 Do your homework, so you know what to expect.

-An LLC Makes It Simpler and Less Expensive To Pass Real Estate To Your Heirs
+Simpler to Pass Real Estate to Your Heirs

 With an LLC, you can proactively gift your real estate holdings to your heirs each year.
 By doing so, over time, you can pass your real estate owned through an LLC to your loved ones—without being required to execute and record new deeds.
 This saves money because you avoid the state’s transfer and recording taxes and fees.

-An EIN is the equivalent of a social security number for your business.
-It’s the unique identification number your LLC will use to open a bank account and use on certain documents.
-EINs are issued by the IRS and free of charge.
+An Employee Identification Number (EIN) is the equivalent of a social security number for your business.
+It’s the unique identification number your LLC will use to open a bank account and use it on certain documents.
+EINs are issued by the IRS and are free of charge.

 3. File Articles of Organization